Shirodork/The-Derp-Bot-2.0/README.md

 5. Initiate a `npm install` command
 6. All necessary packages should install
 7. Within the config.js file, add appropriate API keys
+7. Navigate to the Roles folder and open the Roles.json file.
+7. Change the moderator roles to whatever matches your server.
+Anyone who has this role will be able to use moderator-level commands.
 8. Once added, run the bot via the Node terminal with: `node thederpbot.js`

 ## Current Commands (Constant Updates)